Skip to Content (Press Enter)

 When the doctor releases your baby from the hospital, you are free to take your baby home.
 It can be hard to believe – the hospital is entrusting you with this very small baby!
 The good news is, you've been preparing and planning for this for so long – you're finally parents!

 U.S. parents usually travel home shortly after they are released – usually a few days – either by car or plane.
 International parents may stay in the U.S. for 2-4 weeks after baby's birth (sometimes longer) to finalize travel and obtain the baby's passport if needed.
+Note: this time may be extended due to COVID travel restrictions.

 You may experience a variety of emotions when it's time to return home: excitement, happiness, anxiety, sadness.
 Saying goodbye to your surrogate can be hard - but it doesn't have to be 'goodbye' it can be 'see you soon'!
 The bond you've built with your surrogate will be like no other, and you'll find the right way to say goodbye that's personal to you and your journey.
 It's important to ensure your surrogate is able to have a moment to say goodbye to the baby, too.
 She has cared for this little one for you and has been waiting for this day to give your baby back to you.